 Ditch anything that gets in the way.

 4. How do I stop my line sheet looking boring?

 Retailers like boring line sheets.

-Retailers receive a ton of catalogues.
+Retailers receive a ton of catalogues and line sheets.
 Most of us will read through at least a couple on a daily basis.
 Sometimes, when we’re in the middle of Christmas ordering, for example, we might look through twenty in a single day, or even more.